Intensive Outpatient Program (IOP) for Adolescent Mental Health Treatment in Texas

 Our IOP Treatment Centers for Teens in Texas

-BasePoint Academy has several facilities in and near Dallas, Texas.
-Each facility is staffed with licensed mental health professionals and licensed counselors who offer the same excellent mental health treatment at each location.
-This allows you to choose the location that best meets your needs without compromising care.
+BasePoint Academy has several facilities near Dallas, Texas.
+Each is staffed with licensed mental health professionals who offer the same excellent care.
+This allows you to choose the location that best meets your family’s needs without compromising quality mental health support.

 Treatment Center in Arlington, Texas

-Arlington, Texas, is located in Tarrant County, roughly 20 miles west of Dallas and 12 miles east of Fort Worth.
+Arlington, Texas, is in Tarrant County, roughly 20 miles west of Dallas and 12 miles east of Fort Worth.
 Arlington is a large city and major center for business, entertainment, and education.
-It is home to several Fortune 500 companies, including American Airlines, D.R.
-Horton, and General Motors.
+It is home to several Fortune 500 companies, including D.R.
+Horton.

 Treatment Center in Forney, Texas

-Forney, Texas, is located in Kaufman County and 20 miles east of Dallas.
+Forney, Texas, is in Kaufman County and 20 miles east of Dallas.
 While it’s part of the Dallas-Fort Worth metroplex, it is not part of the city proper.
-With a population of over 27,000 people, it’s home to several businesses and industries and is rapidly growing.
+With a population of over 38,000 people, it’s home to several businesses and industries and is rapidly growing.

 Treatment Center in McKinney, Texas

-McKinney, Texas, is located in Collin County and roughly 30 miles north of Dallas.
-McKinney has a population of over 200,000 people and is home to several businesses and industries, including Liberty Mutual Insurance, Toyota Motor Manufacturing Texas, and Raytheon Technologies.
+McKinney, Texas, is in Collin County and roughly 30 miles north of Dallas.
+McKinney has a population of over 200,000 people and is home to several businesses and industries.
+The city was named after Collin McKinney, one of the signers of the Texas Declaration of Independence.

 Contact BasePoint Academy Today